Hilbert schemes of nonreduced divisors in Calabi-Yau threefolds and W-algebras: From degenerate DAHA to

 where

 The ${\bf T}_0$ specialization sets

 and $\pi_\beta$ is again the Fock module $\pi_0$.
-All the above have well defined specializations.
+Again, the above formulas well defined specializations.
 In fact the only $\epsilon$-dependence is through the constant $c$ which is polynomial in $\epsilon_1, \epsilon_2$.
 Therefore $\Theta^{(2)}_0$ is again well defined and yields an embedding of topological algebras.

 For $r\geq 2$, the map $\Theta^{(r)}$ is determined naturally by $\Theta^{(1)}$ and $\Theta^{(2)}$ using the coproduct \eqref{eq:coprodA} as shown in Theorem 8.21 of \cite{Cherednik_W}.
 Since the formulas \eqref{eq:coprodA} are independent of $\epsilon$, it follows that the ${\bf T}_0$-specialization of $\Theta^{(r)}$ is well defined and determines an embedding of topological algebras by analogy with Theorem 8.21 in \cite{Cherednik_W}.
 Note here that Theorem 8.23 used in loc. cit. also holds for $\pi^{\beta}=\pi_0$, as proven in Proposition 5.5 of \cite{W_coset}.